anudeep-peela/opensource_survery_analysis/README.md

 From the analysis, it is evident that open source contributors developer are paid better and the programmer who sees the value in code reviews and unit testing are better paid.

 ## Acknowledgements
-I would thank Udacity for guidance and stack overflow for the data
+I would thank Udacity for guidance , stack overflow for the data and also wikipedia for definitions